coesia-software-innovation/google-pubsub-rpc-rs/README.md

 ## GRPC implementation

-This example uses Grpcio rust implementation found(here)[https://github.com/pingcap/grpc-rs/].
+This example uses Grpcio rust implementation found [here](https://github.com/pingcap/grpc-rs/).

-I tried using the popular GRPC rust implementation from Stephancheg [https://github.com/stepancheg/grpc-rust] but could not successfully execute requests towards the Google endpoint.
+I tried using the popular GRPC rust implementation from Stephancheg (https://github.com/stepancheg/grpc-rust) but could not successfully execute requests towards the Google endpoint.
 The internal http client would die with no helpful error message.
 Additionally it did not support connections to endpoints that respond with multiple addresses.

 ### Google/Protobuf Proto files
-A copy of the Google proto files from the repo [https://github.com/googleapis/googleapis/tree/master/google] The following files were used:
+A copy of the Google proto files from the [google-repo](https://github.com/googleapis/googleapis/tree/master/google) The following files were used:
 * v1/pubsub.proto
 * google/api/annotations.proto